 Boaters who transport their boats between water bodies can help stop the spread of zebra mussels to lakes not already affected.
 Read more in the Shoreline Handbook page 51 and Zebra Mussels 101 by Derek Smith in February 2014 newsletter page 4.

 Rusty crayfish are large, freshwater crayfish, native to the Ohio Valley, that have now spread to the northeastern and midwestern United States, as well as Ontario where it was first seen in the early 1960s.
 The RVCA reports they have been found in Otty Lake.
 They likely were introduced to Ontario by anglers from other areas discarding crayfish they were using as bait.

-Their aggressive nature protects them from being eaten by other fish, and they consume large amounts of aquatic vegetation, which reduces spawning and nursery habitat for native fish.
+Their aggressive eating habits lead them to consume large amounts of aquatic vegetation, causing the decline of native crayfish, and reducing the spawning and nursery habitat for native fish.
 Because the females can carry up 200 fertilized eggs under their tails, they can spread rapidly.
 See Ontario Invasive Species site for more.

 There are four types of snails that are considered invasive in Ontario.
 This particular snail is native to the United States.
 RVCA reports they have reached Otty Lake.
 They do well in lakes and slow moving rivers.
 They are a problem because they reproduce and spread rapidly, may prey on fish eggs and reduce survival rates, and out-compete for food and habitat and effect the abundance of native snails

 Spiny Water Flea